tajespasarela/tailwind-editor/README.md

 ![Running Vite](images/running-vite.png)

-And finally, we open that URL in the browser and… Ups! no styles?! what’s going on??
+Finally, we open that URL in the browser and… oops! no styles?!
+What’s going on? 🤯

 ![First try](images/first-try.png)

-This is because we are not using Tailwindcss directly in our Vue project as we usually do.
-Instead, we need to call our `tailwind-as-a-service` endpoint to retrieve the CSS.
-Ok then, let’s create the function to call the service.
+The styles are not being applied because we are not using Tailwind directly in our Vue project as we normally would.
+Instead, we have to call the `tailwind-as-a-service` endpoint to retrieve the CSS.
+Okay then, let’s create the function to call the service.

 We create a new file `fetch-css.js` in the `src` directory: